How to Donate Eggs

 3. Clinical Screening Visit(s)

-If you are approved to continue, the donor team will schedule an appointment for you to come in to the center for final medical and genetic screening.
+If you are approved to continue, the donor team will schedule an appointment for you to come in to the center for a medical and genetic screening.
 First, you will meet with a member of the donor team to confirm that you understand the donation process and are committed to completing it.
 Then, a nurse will take your blood to screen for infectious diseases, drug usage, and hormone levels.
 You will meet with a genetic counselor to walk through your family history.
 And, finally, a doctor, or other clinician, will conduct a general physical, including a vaginal ultrasound, to assess your overall physical and reproductive health.

 You may meet with a psychological counselor at this appointment, or be scheduled for a follow-up visit, depending on your center.
 This meeting is to gauge your understanding of the donor commitment and overall psychological stability.